Skip to main content

 Module description

-This module explores the Silk Road, both as it was practised, experienced and imagined in the medieval period (continuing from ancient contact and trade through the continent-spanning movements of merchants, missionaries and Mongols), and as it shapes the experience and imagination of global cultures in the present.
+In this module we explore the Silk Road, both as it was practised, experienced and imagined in the medieval period (continuing from ancient contact and trade through the continent-spanning movements of merchants, missionaries and Mongols), and as it shapes the experience and imagination of global cultures in the present.

 We will examine archaeological, historical and art historical data, including textiles, instruments, ceramics, painting, architecture, cuisine, personal adornments, travel accounts, and accounts of contact, exchange, difference and desire.